rolandinsh/itempropwp/readme.txt

 This plugin is very simple.
 Using WordPress built in function to filter element attributes.

 `<img src="http://example.com/janedoe.jpg" itemprop="image" />`

+NEW in 3.0

+* new: context, without context for SEo this plugin was somehow useless.
+We FIXED it ;)
+* new: itemprop="name"
+* new: itemprop="url"
+* new: itemprop="image"
+* new: itemprop="author"
+* new: itemprop="datePublished"
+* new: "UserComments:325" itemprop="interactionCount"

 Add human invisible schema.org `itemprop` code to images (post thumbnails!).